davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

   After you're done, draw both Circles.

 - Write a new method called `replaceSmallest()` that takes a `Circle` as input.
-In `CircleDrawer`, if either of the two `Circles` (first, second) are `null`, simply add the `Circle` that was input into this method to that `null` reference.
-If both fields refer to non-null circle objects, this method will replace one of the current circles with the one passed to the method but, unlike `addCircle()`, we'll get rid of the smaller of first and second.
-We need to respect seniority, though: If first is the smaller, we'll promote second to take its place and add the new circle in second place.
-If second is the smaller, we'll just replace it with the new circle.
+In `CircleDrawer`, if either of the two instance variables are `null`, simply add the `Circle` that was input, just as before.
+If both instance variables are non-null, this method must replace the smaller circle with the new one.
+We need to respect seniority, though:
+  - If `first` is smaller, we'll promote second to take its place, and add the new circle in `second`'s place.
+  - If `second` is the smaller, we'll just replace it with the new circle.
 In the case of a tie, replace second.

 - Finally, add a method to `CircleDrawer` called `drawWhenEquals()` that draws both `Circles` if they are "equal" in _content_.
-Hide both of them if they aren't equal.
+Hide both of them if they aren't "equal."
 Before you can write the method, you need to add an `equals()` method in the `Circle` class.

   - Let's say that two `Circle`s are equal in content if they have the same size and (x,y) positioning.

-    Refer back to the "content equality" notes, if you need a reminder on how these `equals()` methods are written.
+Refer back to the "content (deep) equality" notes, if you need a reminder on how these `equals()` methods are written.

 #### Grading

 ```
-This lab assignment will be graded out of a total of 10pts provided the following
+This lab assignment will be graded out of a total of 2 pts provided the following
 items are completed.

 - Circles have an boolean equals(Circle other) method that returns true